ndigrazia/quarkus-dapr-hexagonal-architecture/README.md

 ## Notes

 1. Use a DAPR framework for invoking DAPR services.
-You shouldn't invoke DAPR services using an HTTP request.
+You shouldn't invoke DAPR services using HTTP requests.
-2. If you invoke DAPR's services using an HTTP request, don't forget to add headers defined by the W3C specification in your invocation chains.
+2. If you invoke DAPR's services using HTTP requests, don't forget to add headers defined by the W3C specification in your invocation chains.
 3. Define scopes for a group of related services.
 For example, define a scope between a service and its DAPR data store.